|

 mortgage lenders, credit card companies, department

-Contingency - A condition
+stores, etc. Contingency - A condition

 that must be met before a contract is legally binding.